-- Add oil and milk into the potatoes and mix.
+- Add oil and milk to the potatoes and mix.

-- Add the flour mixture carefully into the potato bowl, a little at a time and mixing well each time to form dough, not sticky.
+- Add the flour mixture carefully into the potato bowl, a little at a time, and mix well each time to form a dough, not sticky.

-- Knead dough for 60 seconds and roll out to ¼” thick.
+- Knead the dough for 60 seconds and roll it out to ¼” thick.

 - Use a biscuit cutter or a drinking glass rim to cut out biscuits.

-- Cooking spray a baking sheet and dust lightly with flour.
+- Spray a baking sheet with cooking oil and dust lightly with flour.

-- Place biscuits on baking sheet and bake 15 minutes or until done.
+- Place biscuits on a baking sheet and bake 15 minutes or until done.